 Entry and Exit Requirements:

-- All inbound travel from foreign locations to Mongolia has been suspended from March 13 until at least May 31.
-All commercial flights, passenger rail, auto, and pedestrian traffic into Mongolia are suspended during this time period.
+- All inbound travel from foreign locations to Mongolia has been suspended.
+This suspension has been regularly extended and the U.S. Embassy expects the suspension to continue in the near future.
+All commercial flights, passenger rail, and auto traffic into and out of Mongolia are suspended during the time these measures remain in effect.

 - Travelers accredited to diplomatic missions, international organizations, and their direct family will be granted entry but will be quarantined for 21 days upon arrival.

-- All other foreign citizen travelers will be denied entry to Mongolia until at least May 30 even if they are direct family members of Mongolian citizens or hold valid resident visas.
+- All other foreign citizen travelers will be denied entry to Mongolia until these emergency measures are rescinded even if they are direct family members of Mongolian citizens or hold valid resident visas.

 - All travelers are subject to health screenings and quarantine upon entry to Mongolia.